ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 {: #get_code}

 1. Navigate to [Mobile Dashboard](https://console.bluemix.net/developer/mobile/dashboard) to create your `Project` from the pre-defined `Starter Kits`.
-2. Click on `Starter Kits` and scroll down to select the `Basic` Starter Kit.
+2. Click on **Starter Kits** and scroll down to select the **Basic** Starter Kit.
     ![](images/solution6/mobile_dashboard.png)

 3. Enter a project name, this can be your app name as well.

-4. Select `Android` as your language.
+4. Select `Android` as your language and check the mobile services on the right pane.

     ![](images/solution9/create_mobile_project.png)